StamusNetworks/suricata-4-analysts/source/dns-threat-hunting.rst

   - Update (5) for DNS Zone update operation (see `RFC2136 <https://www.rfc-editor.org/rfc/rfc2136.html>`_)
   - DNS Stateful Operations (DSO) defined a protocol update for persistent stateful sessions (see `RFC8490 <https://www.rfc-editor.org/rfc/rfc8490.html>`_)

-If opcode 0 just indicate a regular exchange, the events with opcode 5 contain information about update of zones and can indicate interesting change in the infrastructure.
+If opcode 0 just indicates a regular exchange, the events with opcode 5 contain information about the update of zones and can indicate interesting changes in the infrastructure.

 Cookbook
 --------